Kevin-A/AuthProject/README.md

 The update also provided certain new error messages which have been added to AuthProject 2.0.0.

+Additionally, I have added [Vision](https://github.com/hapijs/vision), Hapi's view engine plugin, to get rid of the HTML in the route handlers.

 ## Getting it to run

 Before you're able to get it working you have to enter your MongoLab credentials or alter to code to use a local MongoDB database.
 Copy the `config.example.js` file to `config.js` and enter the following information: